Unobservable causal loops as a way to explain both the quantum computational speedup and quantum nonlocality: Summary and conclusion

 \subsection{Summary}

 We have been dealing with the quantum description of the reversible processes between two one-to-one correlated measurement outcomes that characterize both the quantum speedup and quantum nonlocality.
-We have seen that the ordinary quantum description of these processes describes the correlation between corresponding parts of the two outcomes without specifying the direction of causality, namely which is the cause and which the effect.
-This is an incompleteness of the description for the following reason.
+We have argued that the ordinary quantum description of these processes mathematically describes the correlation between the two outcomes but leaves the causal structure that physically ensures it free.

-If the cause belongs to the initial (final) measurement outcome, this implies that the information that specifies the pair of corresponding parts has been selected by the initial (final) measurement.
-Since, for disjoint pairs of corresponding parts one can freely and independently choose which is the cause an which the effect, there is a number of ways exponential in outcome sizes in which the information that specifies the sorted out pair of outcomes can share between the initial and final measurements.
-All are compatible with the ordinary quantum description but most of them are uneven, thus violate the time-symmetry required from the description of a reversible process.
+We have seen that, consequently, the selection of the information that specifies the sorted out pair of outcomes among all the possible pairs can share in any way between the initial and final measurements.

-This says two things, that the ordinary quantum description is incomplete and that it can be completed by imposing that the initial and final measurements evenly contribute to selecting the sorted out pair of outcomes.
+In present assumptions, the ways where this sharing is uneven violate the time-symmetry required of the description of a time-reversible process: the fact it should not entail a preferred time-direction of causality.
+This says that the ordinary quantum description, which allows such violations, is incomplete and is completed by time-symmetrizing it.
+To this end, the selection of the information that specifies the pair of correlated measurement outcomes should be evenly (and non-redundantly) shared between the initial and final measurements.
 Since this can be done in a plurality of ways, we should take their quantum superposition.

-This time-symmetrization of the ordinary quantum description leaves it unaltered, as it should be, but at the same time shows that it is a quantum superposition of unobservable time-symmetrization instances whose causality structure is completely specified.
-The description of this superposition completes the ordinary quantum description.
+This time-symmetrization of the ordinary quantum description leaves it unaltered, as it should be, but at the same time shows that it is a quantum superposition of unobservable time-symmetrization instances whose causal structure is completely defined.
+Each instance is a causal loop.
+Causality goes from the initial to the final measurement outcome and then back from the latter to the initial measurement outcome.

-So completed, the quantum description acquires a superior explanatory power of the phenomenon at stake.
-Any time-symmetrization instance immediately explains the quantum speedup and quantum nonlocality.
-Both rely on causal loops implicit in the time-symmetrization instances, a quantum measurement that retrocausally changes the input state of the unitary evolution leading to the state immediately before it.
+These instances are unobservable since they vanish in the superposition of all instances.
+In fact the latter is the ordinary quantum description, which leaves the causal structure that physically ensures the correlation between the two measurement outcomes free.
+Being completed descriptions of the quantum process, they describe it in a more complete way than the ordinary quantum description.
+In particular, they immediately explain the quantum speedup and quantum nonlocality.